We got to my hostel okay. In fact, from the time I got

 soldier"

 graves.
-One grave site seemed to be a mass grave of civilian casualites from the period
+One grave site seemed to be a mass grave of

 at the end of the war.
 The flowering plants